On This Page

 Okta lookup fileA lookup file that can be set to drop, sample, or suppress events by eventTypeKnowledge > Lookups

-See the Okta Rest Collector IO README for more information.
+See the Okta REST Collector IO README for more information.

-How to Use the Okta Rest Collector IO Pack
+How to Use the Okta REST Collector IO Pack

 This workflow involves these phases: